 Make sure that you are well-prepared for the journey, too

 Ensure that your mobile phone is fully charged and that you have a charger that can be used in the car.
 Ideally, you should even have a spare—it is critical that you can be contacted and can make contact throughout your journey.
 Take some non-perishable snacks and drinking water so that you don't need to go into a store any more than necessary.
 A flask of hot coffee is a great idea, as you can sit in your car and drink it without having to leave the relative safety of the vehicle.
 Don't forget to take a first-aid kit, and a book or magazine can be great to read in your vehicle during breaks.

 Plan your rest stops in advance if possible

 Choose popular, busy locations where you can park your car in a well-lit location if it's night-time and where you are near plenty of other cars.
 Try and park as close as possible to any amenities that you intend to use.
 Don't try and find places that are off the main highway.
 If necessary, drive a little further if it means you can stop at a major rest stop.

 Don't underestimate how difficult it can be to stay awake on long journeys

 If you feel tired, pull over and rest as soon as possible, but you can also try a few tips to keep you alert.
 Try driving with the window down a little, so that the fresh air keeps you awake.
-Chewing gum can help, as well as drinking coffee or Coca-Cola, thanks to the caffeine.
+Chewing gum can help, as well as drinking coffee or other caffeinated beverages.
 Loud music may also help.
-Some drivers enjoy listening to audiobooks, but these have a tendency to lull you to sleep so choose carefully.
+Some drivers enjoy listening to audiobooks, but they also have a tendency to lull some people to sleep, so choose carefully.